-Applications for the Fall 2019 funding cycle
+Applications for the spring 2021 cycle are now closed.

 The application outlines below list all the questions you will need to answer and the information you will need to provide in the online application.
 Please note there are separate application outlines for individual projects and group projects.